 VALIDATION OF RACE RESULTS

+For in-person events.
 It is the responsibility of each runner (“Runner”) to use the chip timing device (“Chip”) appropriately.
 Bibs should be stored flat without folds and worn on the front of the shirt for accurate timing and results.
 The Bib contains the timing device and any misuse of the bib may interfere with the effectiveness of the chip.

 - Where (Chip) times at specific locations, have not been recorded (despite both start and finish (Chip) times having been recorded);